rancher/docs/content/rancher/v2.5/en/monitoring-alerting/dashboards/_index.md

 [Grafana](https://grafana.com/grafana/) allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data driven culture.

 To see the default dashboards for time series data visualization, go to the Grafana UI.
-In the left navigation bar, click the icon with four boxes and click **Manage.**

 ### Customizing Grafana